carlos-lehmann/wavtomp3/README.md

 2a. without metadata

-> conversion starts
+> conversion starts & id3 tags are written (artist / tracktitle & year) to all files

 > program finished!

-2b. with metadata
+2b. with metadata for the first file

 > choose release title